Aider-AI/aider/README.md

 Aider lets you pair program with LLMs, to edit code in your local git repository.
 Start a new project or work with an existing git repo.
-Aider works best with GPT-4o, Claude 3 Opus and can [connect to almost any LLM](https://aider.chat/docs/llms.html).
+Aider works best with GPT-4o and Claude 3 Opus and can [connect to almost any LLM](https://aider.chat/docs/llms.html).

 <p align="center">